nadult/lucid/readme.md

 ## Building

-The easiest way to build LucidRaster is by using github [build action](https://github.com/nadult/lucid/actions/workflows/build.yml), which build Lucid for windows and prepares an artifact, which can be downloaded.
+The easiest way to build LucidRaster is by using github [build action](https://github.com/nadult/lucid/actions/workflows/build.yml), which builds Lucid for windows and prepares an artifact, which can be downloaded.

 LucidRaster is using [libfwk](https://github.com/nadult/libfwk) framework and can be built for Windows and Linux.
 To build it:
 - properly initialize and recursively update all submodules (libfwk and imgui in libfwk/extern/)